evan-a-blosser-1/Asteroid-Navigator/README.md

 3. Next just follow the setup you can choose where to install, and if you want a desktop shortcut.

    - I recommend creating the shortcut for ease of locating the software.

+## How To Run: *if you choose not to install*
+  1) Using an Interactive Development Environment (IDE)
+     - download all the files, this can be done using git clone https://github.com/evan-a-blosser-1/Asteroid-Navigator.git
+     - Then simply run `gui_1.5.py`